The Recruiter (Squid Game): Squid Game season 2

 For three years, Gi-hun, with the help of his former loan shark and his team, dedicated himself to searching for the Recruiter in the subway.
 One day, Kim Jeong-rae, the loan shark, and his partner Choi Woo-seok spot the Recruiter playing ddakji with Lee Myung-gi, and when they left, they set out to follow him.
+It is revealed that he had given the card to Kim Jun-hee, who calls Myung-gi shortly after Myung-gi wins.
 The Recruiter buys 100 lottery tickets and loaves of bread, and in a park, he offers one of the two to homeless people.
 When the majority choose the lottery ticket over the loaf of bread, the Recruiter destroys all the loaves of bread in front of the homeless.
 Kim and Woo-seok follow the Recruiter, where he knocks them unconscious and takes them to an apartment where he forces them to play rock, paper, scissors with Russian roulette, during which Kim sacrifices himself and dies.

 The Recruiter later locates and confronts Gi-Hun at his base of operations and explains that he was a guard and later a soldier in the Games and killed his own father, a player.
 The Recruiter justifies the games by calling the people who play them scum.
 He then challenges Gi-hun to play Russian roulette, with the condition that they don't spin the six-shooter's cylinder after each shot.
 The bullet ends up in the sixth chamber, which is revealed by Gi-hun surviving three turns going first.
 After a final taunt by Gi-Hun, who remarks that the Recruiter is nothing more than the game runners' "dog", he accepts his loss and instead of attempting to flee or killing Gi-Hun, shoots himself in the head.
-Before his death, the Recruiter leaves a contact card in his pocket for Gi-Hun to find Hwang In-ho.
+Gi-hun finds a card in the Recruiter's pocket that he later uses to make contact with Hwang In-ho, the Front Man of the games.

+Long after his death, the Recruiter was mentioned by Jun-hee to Park Jung-bae about her expertise in Ddakji and later Thanos bullies Park Min-su and explains how the Recruiter prevented Thanos from falling off the bridge by giving him the card, which Min-su hesitated to have accepted that he got the card too.